sairishigangarapu/sairishigangarapu/README.md

 - 🎓 First-year Computer Science student at PES University
 - 💡 Passionate about software development, AI, and backend engineering
 - 💻 Currently working on integrating OpenAI and Spotify API into a Flask web app
-- 🌱 Learning Pytorch and C
+- 🌱 Learning ML Basics and C
 - 📫 Reach me at **sairishigangarapu@gmail.com**

 ## 🔗 Connect with Me